 - Chicken broth — Hearty broth contains vitamins, minerals, and some fat.
 The steamy liquid can help to improve upper respiratory symptoms by providing hydration and stimulating nasal clearance.

 - Carrots, celery, onion — These vegetables contain vitamins A and C, and other antioxidants.
-These help build a strong immune system and fight off viruses.
+These nutrients help build a strong immune system and fight off viruses.
 They may help the body recover faster from an illness.

 - Chicken — The star of the dish provides protein, which also supports the immune system.